-Minnesota co-ops approve North Dakota power plant sale
+Minnesota co-ops to vote on North Dakota power plant sale

-North Dakota officials have hailed the sale as a savior for hundreds of jobs at the plant and an associated lignite coal mine that are about 50 miles north of Bismarck.
+North Dakota officials have hailed the potential sale announced last month of Great River Energy’s Coal Creek Station to Rainbow Energy Center as a savior for hundreds of jobs at the plant and an associated lignite coal mine that are about 50 miles north of Bismarck.

 The plant — the largest of seven in the state — will be replaced by a similar amount of wind energy by the end of 2023, after a $1.2 billion investment, the company said.
 The plant that has operated for more than 40 years employs 260 workers.
 North American Coal’s Falkirk Mine supplies lignite to the plant and employs about 500 workers.

-Rainbow Energy buys surplus power from utilities and resells the electricity to other companies and has not owned electric wires, power stations or other utility infrastructure.
+Rainbow Energy, which wants to purchase the plant and transmission line, buys surplus power from utilities and resells the electricity to other companies.
+It currently does not own electric wires, power stations or other utility infrastructure.

 Rainbow is a subsidiary of Bismarck-based United Energy Corp., which also is involved in oil and gas production and exploration.